-One of the problems in the libre community is that some (or many) people still use proprietary and nonfree software while they’re encouraging others to use software libre.
+One of the problems in the libre community is that some (or many) people still use proprietary and nonfree software while they’re encouraging others to use free software.

 It was few years ago that It’s FOSS reported that Jim Zemlin, the executive director of The Linux Foundation, is not using a [GNU+]Linux desktop and uses Apple’s macOS.
 This is what I’m talking about.

-How can we expect people to use software libre on their computers when some of the key people of libre community are using proprietary software?
+How can we expect people to use free software on their computers when some of the key people of libre community are using proprietary software?
 There’s a lot more than that.

-I know many people who are using GNU+Linux desktop and only run software libre programs on their personal computer but also use some proprietary stuff such as Microsoft’s Xbox.
+I know many people who are using GNU+Linux desktop and only run free software programs on their personal computer but also use some proprietary stuff such as Microsoft’s Xbox.

-We can’t be software libre advocates and use proprietary software too.
-If we believe in software lire, we should use software libre always.
-Software libre is not just about operating sytstems such as GNU or libre kernels such as Linux.
+We can’t be free software advocates and use proprietary software too.
+If we believe in software lire, we should use free software always.
+Free software is not just about operating sytstems such as GNU or libre kernels such as Linux.

 If we believe in a libre community we should avoid proprietary stuff all the time.
 Liberating our community and devices is not something easy nor cheap.
 It’s something hard and necessary.
 We should fight for it and sometime sacrifice some stuff, such as some of our hubbies, to make people believe it can be achieved.

-We can achieve complete freedom for our world and software if we all support software libre and libre community and if we avoid proprietary stuff.
+We can achieve complete freedom for our world and software if we all support free software and libre community and if we avoid proprietary stuff.

 Some people say that achieving this goal is far or dreamy.
 Even if it’s true, it’s not a good reason for us to use proprietary stuff.
 Being far from our goals only means we should put more effort to it and continue fighting for it.